mikewang0326/react-doc-tutorial/README.md

 ## Main Concept

-- Hello World
+- 1.Hello World

   [A re-introduction to JavaScript (JS tutorial)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript)
-- Introduce JSX
+- 2.Introduce JSX

   *JSX* is a syntax extension to JavaScript.